aegarcia03/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

 5. Write a function that changes all lowercase letters of a string to uppercase.
 6. Write a function that capitalizes all words of a string.
 7. Write a function that encodes a string into 1337.

+#C - Even more pointers, arrays and strings
+0. Write a function that fills memory with a constant byte.
+1. Write a function that copies memory area.
+2. Write a function that locates a character in a string.
+3. Write a function that gets the length of a prefix substring.
+4. Write a function that searches a string for any of a set of bytes.
+5. Write a function that locates a substring.
+6. Write a function that prints the chessboard.
+7. Write a function that prints the sum of the two diagonals of a square matrix of integers.